Stephanie Kay Nutrition

 Instructions

-1. In a large pot on medium heat, warm olive oil.
-Add onion, carrots, celery, and garlic and cook for 4-5 minutes until onions are translucent and vegetables are tender.
+1. In a large pot on medium heat, warm the olive oil.
+Add the diced onion, carrots, and celery and cook for 4-5 minutes until onions are translucent and vegetables are tender.

-3. Submerge raw chicken breasts/thighs in the broth, reduce the heat to a simmer, cover with a lid and allow to cook for 30 minutes.
-Skim off any excess foam that produces on the top of the soup once cooked.
+4. Add the raw chicken breasts to the pot, submerging them in the broth, reduce the heat to a simmer, cover with a lid, and allow to cook for 30 minutes, stirring occasionally.

-4. After 30 minutes, remove the chicken from the pot and place it on a cutting board.
-Using two forks, shred the chicken into small bite-size pieces.
+5. After 30 minutes, remove the chicken breasts from the pot and place them on a cutting board.
+Using two forks, shred them into small bite-size pieces.

-5. Return the shredded chicken to the pot and simmer the soup, covered, for an additional 10 minutes.
+6. Return the shredded chicken to the pot and simmer the soup, covered, for a final 5 minutes.
 If you find the soup too thick, simply add some extra broth or water until it reaches the consistency of your choice.

 Did you make this recipe?